23 FAQs about ownership issues.

 In practice, the situation can be less straightforward.
 Other shareholders may exert significant control over the board's decisions.
 Trying to prove that these decisions are unfair or having them overturned can be difficult, and can lead to long and costly court cases.

-You will be better protected if there is an appropriate shareholders' agreement (see 12).
+You will be better protected if there is an appropriate shareholders' agreement (see 12 for further guidance).

 4. Are there any key proportions of shares that affect my rights?

 Broadly speaking, the key percentages are as follows.
+And put simply, higher percentages give you more control over how the company is run and who runs it.
 (The detailed position is slightly more complicated if not all classes of share carry the same voting rights.)

 - Over 25% - you can block any special resolution.